Router software-based network isolation is not as effective as it is thought to be, as hackers can traffic information between exfiltration networks.

 Both mini-computers use a wired connection to a laptop that initiates and collects measurements.

-An indirect covert channel has been created by creating a CPU-intensive SSH link with an aborted key exchange.
+An indirect covert channel has been created by creating a CPU-intensive SSH link (Start using free ssh vulnerability scanner online to prevent from hacker.)with an aborted key exchange.
 The method slows down the reaction of the router to other demands and allows measurement.

 The scientists minimized the calculation time by selecting a lower key size to boost the bitrate.